aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/save/file/_index.md

 Format | Description
 ------ | -----------
 `Aspose.OCR.SaveFormat.Text` | Plain text with line breaks.
 `Aspose.OCR.SaveFormat.Pdf` | Portable Document Format.
+The original images are placed in the background; the recognized text is placed as an invisible but searchable and selectable overlay on top of the images.
+`Aspose.OCR.SaveFormat.PdfNoImg` | Portable Document Format containing only text.
+The original images are not saved along with the recognition results.
 `Aspose.OCR.SaveFormat.Docx` | Microsoft Word document (version 2007 or later).
 `Aspose.OCR.SaveFormat.Xlsx` | Microsoft Excel spreadsheet (version 2007 or later).
 `Aspose.OCR.SaveFormat.Json` | JSON is a popular format widely used in software development and data exchange.
 The de facto standard for websites and REST APIs.